b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 # Understanding Customer Conversion with Snowplow Web Event Tracking <br> <sub> Benjamin S. Knight, January 27th 2017 </sub>

-Here I apply machine learning techniques to Snowplow web event data to understand how variation in marketing site experiences might correlate to customer conversion.
-Snowplow is a web event tracker capable of handling tens of millions of events per day.
-Using this data, I hope to answer the question of how different visitor experiences at a company’s marketing site relate to the probability of those visitors ultimately becoming paying customers.
+### Project Overview
+Here I apply machine learning techniques to Snowplow web event data to infer whether trial account holders will become paying customers based on their history of visiting the marketing site.
+By predicting which trial account holders have the greatest likelihood of adding a credit card and converting to paying customers, we can more efficiently deploy scarce Sales Department resources.

+[Snowplow](http://snowplowanalytics.com/) is a web event tracker capable of handling tens of millions of events per day.
+The Snowplow data contains far more detail than the [MSNBC.com Anonymous Web Data Set](https://archive.ics.uci.edu/ml/datasets/MSNBC.com+Anonymous+Web+Data) hosted by the University of California, Irvine’s Machine Learning Repository.
+At the same time, we do not have access to demographic data as was the case with the [Event Recommendation Engine Challenge](https://www.kaggle.com/c/event-recommendation-engine-challenge) hosted by [Kaggle](https://www.kaggle.com/).
+Given the origin of the data, there is no industry-standard benchmark for model performance.
+Rather, assessing baseline feasibility is a key objective of this project.

+### Problem Statement
+To what extent can we infer a visitor’s likelihood of becoming a paying customer based upon that visitor’s activity history on the company marketing site?
+We are essentially confronted with a binary classification problem.
+Will the trial account in question add a credit card (cc date added IS NOT NULL ‘yes’/‘no’)?
+This labeling information is contained in the ‘cc’ column within the file ‘munged df.csv.’

 ### Snowplow Web Event Data
 The raw Snowplow data available is approximately 15 gigabytes spanning over 300 variables and tens of millions of events from November 2015 to January 2017.
 When we omit fields that are not in active use, are redundant, contain personal identifiable information (P.I.I.), or which cannot have any conceivable baring on customer conversion, then we are left with 14.6 million events spread across 22 variables.